Zatarita/Logging/readme.md

     // if not it will create the log with this name.
     // This means once we set up the loggers the settings will stay
-    // and we can globally request them at any time Log::Logger& main = Log::getLog("main");
+    // and we can globally request them at any time

+    // This means we can set up the log once and just request it whenever c:
+    Log::Logger& main = Log::getLog("main");
     Log::Behaviour& mainPref = main.getBehaviour();